jploveless/Blocks/README.md

-blockshome = '~/MATLAB/Blocks'; % Edit path to where you placed the Blocks directory cd(blockshome) cd BlocksUtilities blockspath(blockshome) % This function adds the Blocks subdirectories to your Matlab path
+blockshome = '~/MATLAB/Blocks'; % Edit path to where you placed the Blocks directory cd(blockshome) cd BlocksUtilities
+% The next function adds the Blocks subdirectories to your Matlab path.
+% Make sure you have permission to write to pathdef.m. blockspath(blockshome)
 ```

 You can create a new template model directory structure using: